 SAS 001.
-Effective Study Skills (1) This course is designed to help students develop effective study techniques.
+College Study Strategies (1) This course is designed to help students develop effective study techniques.
 Topics to be covered include time management, reading skills, note taking, how to take tests, and how to concentrate.
 Grading: Pass/NC.

 SAS 101.
 Freshman Seminar (1) This course is designed to assist first-time freshmen in making an effective transition to Spring Hill College.
 The course is structured to meet in small groups.
 It is taught by the students' academic advisors.
 All first-time freshmen are required to complete this course.
-Topics include: academic policies, core curriculum, degree requirements, time management, active learning skills, and career introduction.
+Topics include: academic policies, core curriculum, degree requirements, time management, academic integrity, and career introduction.
 Pass/NC.